 Isaiah 42:8 I am the LORD, that is my name; and my glory will I not give o another, neither my praise to graven images.

 What was Jesus doing prior to his incarnation?

+“Incarnation” means when referring to Jesus Christ that God the Son became man, human or took upon human form.

 He was creating the universe.
 (John 1:3; Heb.
 1:2, 10; Col. 1:16)